r3bl-org/stay-awake-app/docs/android-services-article.md

 ## Intent

 A Started Service is launched with an Intent.
-And the component that launches the Service doesn't really keep a connection with it, and if it needs to communicate something to the Started Service then it can start it again and pass it a different Intent.
+And the component that launches the Service doesn't really keep a connection to it, and if it needs to communicate something to the Started Service then it can start it again and pass it a different Intent.
 This is one of the main differences between Started and Bound Services.
 Bound Services on the other hand follow a client-server pattern.
-Where the client (Android UI component or another Service) retains a stub that it can use to call methods directly on the Service (in this case the server).
+Where the client (Android UI component or another Service) retains a stub (or binder) that it can use to call methods directly on the Service (in this case the server).

 ```java
 public class MyActivity extends Activity{